endybits/github-actions-from-scratch/README.md

     - Actions are reusable units of code that perform specific tasks.
     - They can be created by you or sourced from the GitHub Marketplace and the Actions community.
     - Actions can be used in Workflow files to define the steps and automate common processes.

+5. 🏃 **Runner:**
+    - A Runner is a server or virtual machine that executes GitHub Actions workflows.
+    - GitHub-hosted runners are provided by GitHub and come pre-configured with various software tools and environments.
+    - Self-hosted runners are machines you set up and manage yourself, allowing for custom configurations.
+    - Runners listen for new workflow jobs and execute them on the designated machine.
+    - They communicate with GitHub to report job progress and receive instructions.

+6. 🎯 **Events:**
+    - Events are triggers that initiate the execution of a GitHub Actions workflow.
+    - They can be specific actions within a repository, such as pushes to branches, pull requests, or new issues.
+    - Workflow runs can be triggered by external events like scheduled workflows, repository dispatch events, and webhooks.
+    - Events define when a workflow should run and provide context to determine which jobs and steps to execute.
+    - You can customize workflows to respond to various events based on your project's needs.

+  Runners and events are fundamental to the functioning of GitHub Actions.
+Runners execute workflows on designated machines, while events determine when and why those workflows should run.
+Understanding these concepts helps you orchestrate your automation effectively! 🤖🎉